Inline hockey: Playing surface

 Indoor inline hockey is played on any suitable non-slip surface.
 While converted roller rinks may use wooden floors, dedicated inline hockey facilities use Sport Court or similar surface, which allows maximum traction to inline hockey wheels whilst providing a smooth, unbroken gliding surface for the puck.
 The playing area should be surrounded by full boards similar to ice hockey with glass or fencing to a height of around 2m.
 Often, especially in European countries, the game is played in indoor sports halls, on wooden floors.
 Therefore, there will be no standardized boards but instead the perimeter of the playing surface will be brick walls.
 In such cases, the corners of the hall are rounded off with added curved boards.

 Variants

+Inline skater hockey

+Version of inline hockey played with a ball instead of puck, governed by International Inline Skater Hockey Federation.

 Inline sledge hockey

 Based on Ice Sledge Hockey, Inline Sledge Hockey is played to the same rules as Inline Puck Hockey (essentially ice hockey played off ice using inline skates) and has been made possible by the design and manufacture of inline sledges by RGK, Europe's premier sports wheelchair maker.

 There is no classification points system dictating who can be involved in play within Inline Sledge Hockey unlike other team sports such as Wheelchair Basketball and Wheelchair Rugby.
 Inline Sledge Hockey is being developed to allow everyone, regardless of whether they have a disability or not, to complete up to World Championship level based solely on talent and ability.
 This makes Inline Sledge Hockey truly inclusive.

 The first game of Inline Sledge Hockey was played at Bisley, England on 19 December 2009 between the Hull Stingrays and the Grimsby Redwings.
 Matt Lloyd (Paralympian) is credited with inventing Inline Sledge Hockey and Great Britain is seen as the international leader in the game's development.